 What are the possible complications of ankylosing spondylitis?

 Over time, a forward curve of the spine can develop in people with AS.
 People with AS are at great risk of thinning of the bones (osteoporosis).
 This can result in spinal fractures.
 In more advanced cases, inflammation leads to new bone formation in the spine.
 This causes parts of the spine to fuse together, resulting in immobility.
 AS can also lead to psoriasis, and inflammation of the eye, aortic valve, and intestinal tract.

 Living with ankylosing spondylitis

 There is no cure for AS, so it is important to work on a treatment plan with your healthcare provider.
 Work on lifestyle changes that can improve your quality of life.
 Stay active and keep up with exercise to reduce pain.
 A physical therapist can help you design an exercise plan and help you keep a good posture.

 When should I call my healthcare provider?

 If your symptoms get worse or you have new symptoms, let your healthcare provider know right away.

 Key points about ankylosing spondylitis

-- Ankylosing spondylitis is a type of arthritis that affects the spine.
+- Ankylosing spondylitis is a type of arthritis that causes inflammation in certain parts of the spine.